Canopus in Argos: Novels

 The five books have also appeared compiled in a single volume entitled Canopus in Argos: Archives (1992, ISBN 0-679-74184-4).

 Background

 When Lessing began writing Shikasta she intended it to be a "single self-contained book" but, as her fictional universe developed, she found she had ideas for more than just one book, and ended up writing a series of five.

 The Canopus in Argos series as a whole falls into categories of social or soft science fiction ("space fiction" in Lessing's own words) because of its focus on characterisation and social-cultural issues, and its lack of emphasis of the details of scientific technology.
-This set of writings represented a major shift of focus for Lessing, influenced by spiritual and mystical themes in Sufism, in particular by Idries Shah.
+These books represented a major shift of focus for Lessing, influenced by spiritual and mystical themes in Sufism, in particular by Idries Shah.
 She later wrote several essays on Sufism which were published in her essay collection, Time Bites (2004).

 Reception

 The Canopus in Argos was not well received by some reviewers and readers, who felt that Lessing had abandoned her "rational worldview".
 This prompted her to write in the preface to the third book, The Sirian Experiments:

 Later Lessing discovered that many younger people who had read the Canopus series were not interested in her other works.
 They told her, "Oh, realism, I can't be bothered with that."